Saiphani29/medical-inventory-optimizion/README.md

 - Link live hospital inventory systems for continuous data updates
 - Extend the system to handle expiry tracking and reorder alerts

-## 📌 Author

-**Sai Phanindra**
-[Contact Info or GitHub profile link]

----

-This project demonstrates how basic Python tools can provide actionable insights in healthcare inventory management.
-Feedback and suggestions are welcome!